Stripes with dedicated parity

 A simple example: imagine your volume contains 3 bytes of data – a, b and c – with values of 10, 20, and 30 respectively.
 The parity information for that byte will be the sum of those values, ie 60.
 The data is spread over the disks in the volume, so that a, b, c, and their parity information are never on the same disk.
 If the disk storing byte c fails, its value can be easily calculated by subtracting the combined values of bytes a and b from the parity information (which holds the sum of bytes a, b, and c).

 What is the difference between RAID 4 and RAID 5?

 The main difference between RAID 4 and RAID 5 volumes is how they store the parity information associated with the data on the disks.

 RAID 4: The parity information for a RAID 4 volume is written to a dedicated disk called the “parity disk.”
 The other disks in a RAID 4 volume are called “data disks” as they store the file data for the volume.
 The parity disk is only ever read from if one of the data disks fails.
 This means that reading large files from RAID 4 volumes only uses the data disks.

-Because only the data disks are read from, RAID 4 volumes can be up to 20% faster at reading than RAID 5 volumes, although this speed increase depends on the type of disk used and is most often seen with SSDs.
+Because only the data disks are read from, RAID 4 volumes on SSD or NVMe drives can be up to 20% faster at reading than RAID 5 volumes, although this speed increase depends on the type of disk used and is most often seen with SSDs.

 RAID 5: The parity information for a RAID 5 volume is distributed among all the disks of the volume.
 Each block of data, along with parity information for that block, can be written to anyone of the volume’s disks.
 So, unlike RAID 4 volumes, reading large files on a RAID 5 volume uses all the disks in that volume.
 Normally using more disks would make reading data faster, but with RAID 5 time is spent reading parity information which won’t be needed unless there’s a disk failure, thus reducing the speed of actual data read.